physicsatkansas/SPS2024/proposals/joseph_game_jam.md

 - 4/14 (morning): Winners announced

 Judges will be required to judge games within the two weeks after the jam.
-They will also write a short statement discussing why they wan't to be a judge for this event.
+They will also write a short statement discussing why they want to be a judge for this event.

 Each team must consist of at most three people, none of which can also be a